w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Timeline

-We expect to publish the First Public Working Draft of WCAG 3.0 in December 2020 or January 2021.
+We expect to publish the First Public Working Draft of WCAG 3.0 in January 2021.
 We expect the final WCAG 3.0 standard to be completed after 2022.

 ## Who develops WCAG 3